Politics of the Comoros: Fourth Constitution

 The accord called for the creation of a new Tripartite Commission for National Reconciliation to develop a "New Comorian Entity" with a new constitution.
 The new federal Constitution came into effect in 2002; it included elements of consociationalism, including a presidency that rotates every four years among the islands and extensive autonomy for each island.
 Presidential elections were held in 2002, at which Azali Assoumani was elected president.
-In April 2004 legislative elections were held, completing the implementation of the new constitution.
+In April 2004, legislative elections were held, completing the implementation of the new constitution.

-The new Union of the Comoros consists of three islands, Grande Comore, Anjouan and Mohéli.
+The new Union of the Comoros consists of three islands, Anjouan, Grande Comore, and Mohéli.
 Each island has a president, who shares the presidency of the Union on a rotating basis.
 The president and his vice-presidents are elected for a term of four years.
 The constitution states that, "the islands enjoy financial autonomy, freely draw up and manage their budgets".

 President Assoumani Azali of Grande Comore is the first Union president.
 President Mohamed Bacar of Anjouan formed his 13-member government at the end of April, 2003.

-On 15 May 2006, Ahmed Abdallah Sambi, a cleric and successful businessman educated in Iran, Saudi Arabia and Sudan, was declared the winner of elections for President of the Republic.
+On 15 May 2006, Ahmed Abdallah Sambi, a cleric and successful businessman educated in Iran, Saudi Arabia, and the Sudan, was declared the winner of elections for President of the Republic.
 He is considered a moderate Islamist and is called Ayatollah by his supporters.
 He beat out retired French air force officer Mohamed Djaanfari and long-time politician Ibrahim Halidi, whose candidacy was backed by Azali Assoumani, the outgoing president.

-A referendum took place on May 16, 2009 to decide whether to cut down the government's unwieldy political bureaucracy.
+A referendum took place on May 16, 2009, to decide whether to cut down the government's unwieldy political bureaucracy.
 52.7% of those eligible voted, and 93.8% of votes were cast in approval of the referendum.
 The referendum would cause each island's president to become a governor and the ministers to become councilors.